department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/TeamDocs/Monitoring.md

 In the Log browser, enter a query  starting with an app label to view all logs for a given app.

 Many developers will be interested in vets-api logs:
-  a.
-To use this use case as an example, click "Log browser"
+1. To use this use case as an example, click "Log browser"
-  b.
-Make sure "app" is highlighted
+2. Make sure "app" is highlighted
-  c.
-Scroll down and highlight "vets-api-server" or "vets-api-worker" depending on your need
+3. Scroll down and highlight "vets-api-server" or "vets-api-worker" depending on your need
-  d.
-Click "Show logs"
+4. Click "Show logs"

 ![](../../../../static/img/backend/grafana-loki-query-steps.png)